api3dao/oev-docs/docs/reference/oev-network/overview/oev-network.md

 OEV Network is an open marketplace that facilitates the distribution of oracle updates.
 This system operates on a optimistic-rollup, ensuring transparency and verification of transactions.
-In this setup, MEV searchers place bids to gain the first opportunity to update a specific dAPI within a short window of time.
+In this setup, OEV searchers place bids to gain the first opportunity to update a specific dAPI within a short window of time.
 This is because the timing of such an update could allow them to extract value, particularly if the dAPI’s data indicates a price that could lead to a